 And the only way to ensure that your website’s SEO is in shape is to perform an SEO audit.

 An SEO audit is the process of evaluating a website to identify SEO issues that can create hindrances to ranking it higher on the search engine results pages.

 It is essential to conduct SEO audits on your website regularly to identify the latest SEO issues and take necessary actions to fix them.

 To ensure an in-depth website SEO audit that covers all the vital areas, you must break down the SEO audit process into several parts and handle each of them methodically.

 The following are the essential parts of a successful SEO site audit.

-Before you begin to evaluate your website, you should check whether Google and other search engines are already penalizing it in any way.
+Before you start the SEO website audit, you should check whether Google and other search engines are already penalizing it in any way.

 If your site indeed has been penalized, you should try to identify the reason for the penalty.

 SEO Technical Audit

 The purpose of an SEO technical audit is to make sure that search engines can access, browse, and index pages on your website without any issues.